 Blood clots from the heart may travel to the brain and cause a stroke.
 This may happen in people with manmade or infected heart valves.
 It may also happen because of a heart defect you were born with.

-A very weak heart and some abnormal heartbeats can also cause blood clots.
+A very weak heart and abnormal heart rhythm, such as atrial fibrillation, can also cause blood clots.

 Risk Factors You Can Change